Website accessibility statement

 Non-compliance with the accessibility regulations

 Some of our PDF files that have been published since September 2018 are not accessible.
-This fails WCAG 2.1 success criterion 1.3.1 (info and relationships).
+This fails WCAG 2.1 success criterion 1.3.1 (info and relationships) and WCAG 1.1.1 (non-text content).
 We are working on making these accessible as soon as possible.

 Our sub-domain sites for planning applications, payments and council meetings have various accessibility issues.
 We are working with the suppliers of each of these systems to make these accessible as soon as possible.